intermine/bluegenes/config/dev/README.md

 # Example Configuration

-All keys can be overridden with environment variables, such as `DATABASE_URL=http://...` These properties are read in by [yogthos], which can read in variables in a variety of ways See https://github.com/yogthos/config#yogthosconfig for more details.
+All keys can be overridden with environment variables, such as `DATABASE_URL=http://...` These properties are read in by [yogthos](https://github.com/yogthos/), which can read in variables in a variety of ways See [Yogthos's config docs](https://github.com/yogthos/config#yogthosconfig) for more details.

 Copy and paste the code below and save it as `config.edn`.
 Don't forget to tweak it to match your preferred properties!